James G. Sweeney: Political and judicial career

 Sweeney entered politics, winning the November 1900 election to represent Ormsby County, Nevada, in the Nevada Assembly, in the 20th Nevada State Legislative Session beginning in 1901.
 On November 4, 1902, at the age of 26, Sweeney was elected as the thirteenth Nevada Attorney General, making him the youngest state attorney general in the history of the United States to that date.
 Sweeney was elected as a Silver-Democrat, receiving 6,268 (56.6%) votes against Republican Samuel Platt, who received 4,797 (43.4%) votes.
 In 1905, the Nevada State Legislature enacted the first legislation allowing the Nevada Attorney General to hire a full-time staff employee; Sweeney then brought on his younger sister Margaret Sweeney to serve as his stenographer.

-Four years later, on November 6, 1906, he won election to become the youngest state supreme court justice in the country with his election to the Nevada Supreme Court.
+Four years later, on November 6, 1906, he won the election to become the youngest state supreme court justice in the country with his election to the Nevada Supreme Court.
 An obituary noted:

-As a leading democrat of the state Sweeney was prominently identified in the various democratic conventions, presiding over many of the state meetings.
+As a leading democrat of the state, Sweeney was prominently identified in the various democratic conventions, presiding over many of the state meetings.
 He was chairman of the combined parties in the coalition of democratic and silver parties, and for several years was chairman of the Nevada state central committee.
 Sweeney was defeated in a race for the United States Senate in 1910 by incumbent George S. Nixon, and thereafter served as chief justice of the Nevada Supreme Court until illness forced him to retire in 1913.
 Sweeney then established a private law practice in Reno and Carson City with state senator H. V. Morehouse.

 Personal life and death

 On December 14, 1902, Sweeney married Mable Trembath of Virginia City, Nevada, with whom he had several children.
 They divorced on December 30, 1914.
 Sweeney married Nan Patterson in 1916, but obtained a divorce the following year on the grounds of desertion.

-Sweeney died from pernicious anemia at the home of his sister in Oakland, California, after an illness of six months, at the age of 40.
+Sweeney died from pernicious anemia at his sister's home in Oakland, California, after an illness of six months, at the age of 40.
 His body was transported back to Carson City for burial.